Russi Taylor, voice of Minnie Mouse, dies at 75

 “At one point during our chat, he asked me what I wanted to do when I grow up, and I said, ‘I want to work for you!’
 So he said, ‘Okay!’—and now I do,” Disney’s release quoted Taylor as saying.

-Taylor was married to Wayne Allwine, who was the voice of Mickey Mouse from 1977 until his death in 2009.
-According to Disney, they met in the mid-1980s before marrying in 1991.
+Taylor was married to Wayne Allwine, the voice of Mickey Mouse, until his death in 2009.

-Other Disney roles assumed by Taylor include Nurse Mouse from the 1990 animated tale “The Rescuers Down Under;” Donald Duck’s nephews Huey, Dewey and Louie; and characters on Disney television shows like “Kim Possible” and “Buzz Lightyear of Star Command,” the company said.

-She also voiced the characters of Martin Prince and the twins Sherri and Terri on “The Simpsons.”